The Emotional Seller: Strategies for Navigating Grief, Divorce & Sentimentality

 7. Keep Follow-Up Consistency

-Emotional sellers may move slowly—but consistent, gentle check-ins keep momentum.
+Emotional sellers may move slowly.
+Consistent, gentle check-ins keep momentum going.

 • Schedule Regular Updates

-Even if they’re not “ready,” brief weekly check-ins show you remain present and supportive—not pushy.
+Even if they’re not “ready,” brief weekly check-ins show you’re present and supportive, never pushy.

 • Offer New Data Over Time